 The university should strive to provide training and/or direct teaching experience appropriate for each student's career focus.
-Graduate students have a right to explore professional development opportunities for a range of academic and non-academic careers, not limited to research positions, and to expect access to a range of academic and non-academic careers. not limited to the search positions, and to expect access to a range of academic and non-academic careers. accurate information about the job market and placement assistance
+Graduate students have a right to explore professional development opportunities for a range of academic and non-academic careers, not limited to research positions, and to expect access to accurate information about the job market and placement assistance

 - Graduate students have the right to co-authorship in publications involving significant contributions of ideas or research work from the student.
-Where applicable, students shall receive "senior authorship" for publications comprised primarily of their creative research and writing.
-As seniy as possible, faculty and graduate students shall agree upon authorship positions commensurate with levels of contributions to the work.4 Ideas derived from seminar discussion or lab meetings should be treated as shared intellectual property between the faculty, posticoloral scholars and students involved.
-Graduate students have the right to work with faculty mentors to develop original research and work toward independent scholarship.
-6. - Graduate students have the right to expect that graduate programs incorporate student representatives into decision-making processes.
-This provides for increased communication of student ideas and concerns, as well as evidence that graduate students are "in training" as future academicians.
+Where applicable, students shall receive 'senior authorship' for publications comprised primarily of their creative research and writing.
+As early as possible, faculty and graduate students shall agree upon authorship positions commensurate with levels of contributions to the work."
+Ideas derived from seminar discussion or lab meetings should be treated as shared intellectual property between the faculty, postdoctoral scholars and students involved.
+Graduate students have the right to work with faculty mentors to develop original research and work toward independent scholarship. - Graduate students have the right to expect that graduate programs incorporate student representatives into decision-making processes.
+This provides for increased communication of student ideas and concerns, as well as evidence that graduate students are 'in training' as future academicians.
 Graduate students have the right to raise concerns with the program administration and to be given reasonable policy explanations without fear of unprofessional response.
-If a satisfactory explanation is not given, the student has a right to raise the concern at the level of the Dean of Graduate Studies."
-7 - Graduate students have the right not to be discriminated against, such as actions based on a student's race, color, national origin, religion, political beliefs, economic standing, esx, gender identity, pregnancy (including pregnancy, childbirth, and related medical conditions) disability, age, medical condition, ancestry, marital status, citizenship, sexual orientation, or status as a Vietnam-era veteran or special disabiled veteran in admissions and throughout their devuction, amplement, and placement.44
+If a satisfactory explanation is not given, the student has a right to raise the concern at the level of the Dean of Graduate Studies." - Graduate students have the right not to be discriminated against, such as actions based on a student's race, color, national origin, religion, political beliefs, economic standing, sex, gender identify, prepancy (including pregnancy, childibrih, and related medical conditions), disability, age, medical condition, ancestry, martial status, citizenship, sexual orientation, or status as a Vietnam-era veteran special disabled veteran in admissions and throughout their education, employment, and placement."

-Graduate students have the right to "be free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled."66 Graduate students have the right to be free of reprisals for exercising their rights.
+Graduate students have the right to "be free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled."
+Graduate students have the right to be free of reprisals for exercising their rights.

 Graduate students have the right to reasonable confidentiality in their communications with faculty and staff."
 The performance of a graduate student shall not be discussed with other students by professors or staff.
-Discussion of the student's performance among faculty shall be of a professional nature, being limited to academic performance.
+Discussion of the students performance among faculty shall be of a professional nature, being limited to academic performance.
 The substance of the communication shall be based on a need to know relevant information.
-9.

 In accordance with the Federal Family Education Rights and Privacy Act, graduate students have the right to review their academic records and files, to know which authorized personnel have access to their file, and to seek amendments to their files.
-Graduate students should have the right to direct that items be added to or removed from their placement center dossiers as facilitated by the Internship and Career Center.44
+Graduate students should have the right to direct that items be added to or removed from their placement center dossiers as facilitated by the Internship and Career Center."